llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/use-std-min-max.rst

 Replaces certain conditional statements with equivalent ``std::min`` or ``std::max`` expressions, improving readability and promoting the use of standard library functions.
-Note: While this transformation improves code clarity, it may not be suitable for performance-critical code.
-Using ``std::min`` or ``std::max`` can introduce additional stores, potentially impacting performance compared to the original if statement that only assigns when the value needs to change.
+Note: this transformation may impact performance in performance-critical code due to potential additional stores compared to the original if statement.

 Examples: